 About Us

-The Robber's Roost Men’s Group is a group of recovered alcoholics and drug addicts who meet regularly to carry the Alcoholics Anonymous message to those who still suffer.
+The Robber's Roost Men’s Group is a group of recovered alcoholics who meet regularly to carry the Alcoholics Anonymous message to those who still suffer.

 Our members come from all walks of life.
 Some are wealthy and some of us are broke.
 Some come from fine families and others grew up on the streets.
 We have cops, firemen, investors, mechanics, doctors, truck drivers, and lawyers.
 We have the bank president, the bank teller, and the bank robber.

-Some of our members have been clean and sober for over 50 years, and some only have a few hours.
+Some of our members have been sober for over 50 years, and some have only a few hours.

 Our group meets every Friday night at 7pm, year-round, including holidays.
 You can find us at the Wildwood United Methodist Church, 300 Mason St, Wildwood, Florida 34785.